axodotdev/oranda/docs/src/configuration/analytics.md

 - [Fathom](https://usefathom.com/)
 - [Unami](https://umami.is/)

-To add any of these you can add to your `oranda.json` the info for the one you use:
+To add any of these, add the required configuration under the `analytics` key:

 ### Google Analytics